 3. Air pillows

-Shippers use these to create barriers and keep items separate in containers, fill empty spaces, and keep prevent from sliding inside a box or container.
+Shippers use these to create barriers, keep items separate in containers, fill empty spaces, and prevent sliding inside a box or container.

 4. Solid plastics

 Solid plastics are a common type of dunnage material used in industrial, high-value shipping.
 They are expensive, but ideal for protecting high value-items since they can be modeled to the exact shape and measurements of the product.